 “Just the facts” … Sgt.
 Joe Friday, LAPD

 Margaret’s marriage to Richard de Bailey provided a male Shireburne descendant.
-Richard was born Oct.12, 1381 and named Richard after his father.
-The surname however became Shireburne rather than his father’s surname de Bailey.
+Richard was born Oct.12, 1381 and was named Richard after his father.
+Margarete wanted to perpetuate the illustrious name as well as secure the Shireburn inheritance for her only son (by Richard Bailey in1381).
+Her only sons’ surname then became Shireburne rather than his father’s surname de Bailey.
 Margaret Sherburne then conveyed all her Shireburne estates and assets to her husband Richard Bayley (descendant of Ralph the Red) to be left to their only son and heir Richard.
-He was however given the more predominate surname Shireburne to perpetuate the mothers family name and secure the Shireburne inheritance.
-Margaret’s father in law John de Bailey (descendant Mitton) was the possessor of Stonyhurst at the time.
-He was the grandfather of Richard Shirburne.
-Richard Bailey, father of Richard Shireburne never had possession of Stoneyhurst.
-Richard Bailey died 3 years before his father and eventually his son Richard Shireburne inherited Stonyhurst directly from his grandfather John Bailey in 1391.
+He was given the more prominent surname Shireburne to perpetuate the mother’s family name and secure the Shireburne inheritance.
+Margaret’s father in law John de Bailey (descendant Mitton) continued as the possessor of Stonyhurst at the time.
+He was the paternal grandfather of Richard Shirburne.
+Richard Bailey, father of his only son Richard Shireburne never had possession of Stoneyhurst.
+Richard Bailey died 3 years before his own father in 1388.
+Eventually, his only son Richard Shireburne inherited Stonyhurst directly from his grandfather John Bailey in 1391.

-The Bailey coat of arms was integrated with the Shireburnes when Richard Shireburne came into possession of Stonyhurst upon his grandfathers death 1391.
-Richards father had predeceased his own father John Bailey in 1388.
-This duel family’s coat of arms is also engraved as such at the Shireburne Chapel at Mytton Church.
-The surname “Shireburne” then became an extended Mitton paternal family male scion line for the next 400 years until the death of Sir Nicholas Shireburne in1722 and his only surviving daughters death in 1754.
+The Bailey coat of arms was then integrated with the Shireburnes when Richard Shireburne came into possession of Stonyhurst upon his grandfathers’ death 1391.
+This duel family’s coat of arms is engraved as such at the Shireburne Chapel at Mytton Church.
+The surname “Shireburne” then became an extended Mitton paternal family male scion bloodline for the next 400 years until the death of Sir Nicholas Shireburne in1722 and finally his only surviving daughters’ death in 1754.

 The Shireburne ancestral home at Aighton called “Stonyhurst”.